jiyagarg03/Wanderlust/README.md

 ## Description

-Wanderlust allows users to browse and post campground listings, including images and location details.
+HavenStay allows users to browse and post campground listings, including images and location details.
 Users can register, log in, and manage their own listings.
 The app features server-side rendering with EJS, RESTful routing, form validation, flash messages, and Cloudinary integration for image storage.

 ## Features